jitendra1998/headshot/README.md

 ## 1 INTRODUCTION ##
 Headshot is a collection of 5 independent APIs with easy to integrate RESTful architecture .
-These APIs can be used as a open source platform to develope educational, fun, enganing games.
-A person will be able to register as a user and login with register and login API.
-They will able to use the feature of question generator to generate the question based on the hints.
-Using this we have implemented a poker game in which multiple users can join a game room and start a game.
-The game will give three hints to every player and will ask to bet call or fold amount.
-According to preference of user t takes action and then shows the correct answer to everyone and person who selects the correct answer wins all the money.
-Many innovative ideas can be made using this API's.
+These APIs can be used as a open source platform to develope educational, fun and enganing games.
+A user will be able to register and login with Register and Login API.
+They will able to use the feature of question generator to generate the question and also hints.
+Using this we have implemented a poker based quizzing game in which multiple users can join a game room and start a game.
+Many such innovative ideas can be implemented using these API's.

 ### 2 INSTALLATION ###
 1. Download the repository